Organization and Operations

 Recently Adopted Accounting Guidance

-In February 2016, the FASB issued an ASU that introduces a lessee model that requires the majority of leases to be recognized on the balance sheet.
+In February 2016, the FASB issued an ASU which introduces a lessee model that requires the majority of leases to be recognized on the balance sheet.
 The new standard also aligns many of the underlying principles of the new lessor model with those in Accounting Standards Codification 606, the FASB's new revenue recognition standard, and addresses other concerns related to the current lessee model.
 The standard also requires lessors to increase the transparency of their exposure to changes in value of their residual assets and how they manage that exposure.
 It is effective for annual and interim periods beginning after December 15, 2018.
-The Company adopted the new guidance in the first quarter of 2019 using the modified retrospective transition approach.
-In addition, the Company elected the package of practical expedients permitted under the transition guidance within the new standard, which allows an entity to not reassess lease classification for existing leases.
-The impact of the new guidance is further discussed in Note 8.
-Leases.
+Early adoption is permitted.
+The initial standard required a modified retrospective transition approach, with application, including disclosures, in all comparative periods presented.
+In July 2018, the FASB issued an ASU which gives all entities a transition option and provides lessors with a practical expedient.
+The transition option allows entities to not apply the new standard in the comparative periods they present in their financial statements in the year of adoption.
+Under the transition option, entities can continue to apply the legacy guidance in ASC 840, including its disclosure requirements, in the comparative periods presented in the year of adoption of the lease standard.
+Entities that elect this option will adopt the standard using the modified retrospective transition method but recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption rather than in the earliest period presented.
+The practical expedient provides lessors the option to not separate the non-lease components from the associated lease components when certain criteria are met and requires them to account for the combined component in accordance with the new revenue standard if the associated non-lease components are the predominant components.
+The Company is currently evaluating the effect of the new lease guidance and plans to elect the transition option of using the effective date of the new standard as the date of initial application.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.